The Doctrines of Grace: Rediscovering the Evangelical Gospel

 JAMES MONTGOMERY BOICE was senior minister of the historic Tenth Presbyterian Church in Philadelphia for thirty years and a leading spokesman for the Reformed faith until his death in June 2000.

 Philip Graham Ryken (DPhil, University of Oxford) is the eighth president of Wheaton College.
-He preached at Philadelphia’s Tenth Presbyterian Church from 1995 until his appointment at Wheaton in 2010.
-Ryken has published more than 50 books, including When Trouble Comes and expository commentaries on Exodus, Ecclesiastes, and Jeremiah.
-He serves as a board member for the Council of Christian Colleges and Universities, the Lausanne Movement, and the National Association of Evangelicals.
+He preached at Philadelphia's Tenth Presbyterian Church from 1995 until his appointment at Wheaton in 2010.
+Ryken has published more than fifty books, including When Trouble Comes and expository commentaries on Exodus, Ecclesiastes, and Jeremiah.
+He serves as a board member for the Gospel Coalition and the Lausanne Movement.

 Informations bibliographiques